 Melania’s Touch-Up Policy

-Touch-ups are meant to restore the original design, not alter or expand it.
+Touch-ups are meant to restore the original design, not to change or expand it.
+Any design changes or additions will require a separate appointment.

 Why do hand and foot tattoos fade faster?

-Because of this rapid turnover, tattoos in these spots can fade quickly, heal patchy, or in some cases fall out altogether.
+Hands and feet have what’s called regenerative skin, meaning those areas are constantly shedding and renewing their outer layers.
+Because of this rapid turnover, tattoos in these spots tend to fade more quickly, heal unevenly, or in some cases fall out altogether.

 Are touch-ups like a “post-op” appointment?